blazium-engine/blazium-docs/tutorials/xr/setting_up_xr.rst

 Which Renderer to use
 ---------------------

-Godot has 3 renderer options for projects: Compatibility, Mobile, and Forward+.
+Blazium has 3 renderer options for projects: Compatibility, Mobile, and Forward+.
 The current recommendation is to use the Mobile renderer for any desktop VR project, and use the Compatibility renderer for any project running on a standalone headset like the Meta Quest 3.
 XR projects will run with the Forward+ renderer, but it isn't